kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/02-part-advanced-react/15-firebase-w-redux/155-create-separate-test-db.md

 IMPORTANT!!!! - grab new jest notes from 138
-# Create a test db
+# Create a Separate Test Database
 * We need to test a bunch of stuff
 * The ability to remove an expense
 * Get all expenses